CJRT-FM, JAZZ.FM, Toronto

 The JAZZ.FM 91 broadcast studio was renamed The Allan Slaight Studio to celebrate the broadcasting pioneer’s legacy and love for jazz.

 JAZZ.FM91 won Gold, Silver and Bronze at the 2017 New York Festivals World’s Best Radio Programs Awards.
 The programs recognized included The Sound of Jazz (Gold); Music To Listen To Jazz By (Silver); and special Live to Air Tribute Concert to Leonard Cohen.

 In June, Ross Porter stepped down as CEO of JAZZ.FM91 following a third-party workplace investigation into sexual harassment allegations.
-Porter was granted the honorary title of president emeritus and would continue to host his Saturday morning show Music to Listen to Jazz By.
+Porter was granted the honorary title of president emeritus and would continue to host his Saturday morning show Music to Listen to Jazz By until April 2019.
 Charles Cutts, former president and CEO of the Corporation of Massey Hall and Roy Thomson Hall, was appointed interim CEO.